benoitc/gunicorn/docs/source/settings.rst

 Called when a worker received the SIGABRT signal.

-This call generally happen on timeout.
+This call generally happens on timeout.

 The callable needs to accept one instance variable for the initialized Worker.